Skip to content

 • Sveltia CMS requires a secure context, meaning it only works with HTTPS, localhost or 127.0.0.1 URLs.
 If you’re running your own remote server and serving content over HTTP, the CMS will not work.
 We recommend obtaining a TLS certificate from Let’s Encrypt.

-• In Sveltia CMS, the sanitize_preview option for the Markdown widget is set to true by default to prevent potential XSS attacks via entry previews.
+• In Sveltia CMS, the sanitize_preview option for the Markdown field type is set to true by default to prevent potential XSS attacks via entry previews.
 We recommend keeping this option enabled unless disabling it fixes a broken preview and you fully trust all users of your CMS.

 There may be other minor differences in behavior that are not listed here.